tiagobotari/melime/README.md

-# Meaningful Local Explanation for MachineLearning Models
+# Meaningful Local Explanation for Machine Learning Models

-In this project, we propose a better sampling strategy for generating explanations.
+In this project,  we introduce strategies to improve local explanations taking into account the  distribution  of  the  data (on the manifold) used  to  train  the  black-box models.
+MeLIME, produces more meaningful explanations compared to other techniques over different ML models,  operating on various types of data.
+MeLIME generalizes the LIME (https://github.com/marcotcr/lime) method, allowing more flexible perturbation sampling and the use of  different  local  interpretable  models.
+Additionally,  we  introduce modifications  to standard training algorithms of local interpretable models fostering more robust explanations,  even  allowing  the  production  of counterfactual  examples.

-In particular, we propose to sample data that are more likely to live on the manifold of the real data distribution.
+## Examples